OpusCapita/react-crudeditor/README.md

 !!!TBD: "_SUCCESS" and "_FAIL" are not needed when [FSA](https://github.com/acdlite/flux-standard-action) convention is followed.

-Action types are saved in a separate file as *sorted* constants (e.g. `var TODO_ADD = 'TODO_ADD';`) and used them from there.
+Action types are saved in a separate file as *sorted* constants (e.g. `var INSTANCE_ADD = 'INSTANCE_ADD';`) and used them from there.
 This avoids spelling errors, since if the variable doesn't exist, you'll get an error immediately, especially if you're linting.

 Inner-view actions are scoped to their view, e.g. `'search/MY_ACTION_TYPE'`.